dgaydukov/cert-aws/sa/files/sa.md

 Portfolio - collection of products.
 Product - cloudFormation template with a list of aws resources.
 Users then can launch any product in portfolio.
 You can share portfolio with other aws accounts.
 By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).

-###### Neptune
-Fully-managed graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency:
-* ACID compliant with immediate consistency
-* uses operational technology (lifecycle management, encryption-at-rest with KMS) shared with RDS
-* replicates all data 6 times across 3 AZ (neptune divide your storage on 10GB chunk and replicate each chunk 6 times).
-* runs inside vpc so you can use NACL/SG to secure neptune instance Automated backups enabled by default.
-You can take manual snapshot any time.
-You can restore snapshot only into new database.
-You can also share snapshot with other aws accounts.
-It's best suited for: recommendation engines, fraud detection, knowledge graphs.
-Supports 2 types of graph (you can use both types of query language at the same time):
-* Property Graph - which use Apache TinkerPop Gremlin graph traversal language - neptune provides Gremlin Websocket Server
-* RDF (Resource Description Framework) - which use SPARQL (declarative query language, looks like sql) neptune provides SPARQL 1.1 Protocol REST endpoint
-Gremlin - imperative/declarative graph traversal language.
-TinkerPop/Gremlin to graph db - the same as jdbc/sql for relational db.
-Cluster - one or more db instances + cluster volume.
-Made up of 2 types of instances:
-* primary - support read/write, does all data modification in cluster volume
-* replica - connected to the same volume and does only read operations.
-Neptune uses Multi-AZ, so in fail, read replica would be promoted to primary.
-There is always 1 master and up to 15 read replica (yet you can read from master too).
-Each instance using the same storage but evaluate query independently.
-Replication lag is < 10ms.
-Automatic Failover time = 60sec to promote read replica into master.
-If you don't have read replica, in case of failover neptune will create new master, cause underlying storage persists.
-Yet it will take some time, so if you want fast failover it's better to have at least 1 read replica and send read query there from time-to-time to keep it warm.
-It stores all data in special format `Subject/Predicate/Object/Graph` - so basically 4 column tables.
-Indexes are built automatically.

 ###### Greengrass
 Allows your devices process the data they generate locally, while still taking advantage of AWS services when an internet connection is available.
 You can use programming language and then install this software on Raspberry Pi.
 So you can have aws lambda, wrap it into greengrass and then ship it ot IoT device.
 Of course if device in offline mode, and lambda use dynamoDB, calls would fail.